MicrosoftDocs/powerquery-docs/powerquery-docs/cluster-values.md

 * **To**: The text string to use to replace the text string in the From column.

 ![Table showing From values of mike and William, and To values of Miguel and Bill](images/me-fuzzy-grouping-sample-transformation-table.png)

+>[!IMPORTANT]
+>It's important that the transformation table has a the same columns and column names as shown above (they have to be "From" and "To"), otherwise Power Query will not recognize these.

 Using the previously created query, double click the **Clustered values** step and in the *Cluster values* window expand the *Fuzzy cluster options*.
 In this new *Fuzzy cluster options section*, enable the **Show similarity scores** option and for the **Transformation table (optional)** select the query that has the transform table as shown in the next image.